Moving to London?

 Tens of thousands of people move to London from all over the world every year.
-With an urban economy bigger than that of some European countries, the city is attracting vast numbers of entrepreneurs and job seekers moving to the UK.
-For expats moving to London, the incentives are manifold and diverse, ranging from cultural to professional reasons for a move to London.
+With an urban economy bigger than that of some European countries, the city attracts vast numbers of entrepreneurs and job seekers moving to the UK.
+For expats moving to London, the incentives are manifold and diverse, ranging from cultural to professional reasons.

 Indeed, the capital looks back on a 2000-year history of growth and prosperity.
 Anglo-Saxons started moving to London and its surroundings as early as the 5th century, reviving the town after the Romans had left the British settlement.

 Over the centuries, the city would move from being an early center of manufacturing to spearheading the Industrial Revolution of the 18th and 19th centuries.
-Instead of governing an empire, London is now one of the world´s leading locations for business and finance.
+No longer governing an empire, London is now one of the world's leading locations for business and finance.

 London is governed by a vast administrative body including the Greater London Authority and 33 boroughs.
 These reach from Hillingdon in the West to Havering in the East, from Barnet in the North to Bromley in the South.